Conditions Malonic Acidemia

 When we eat food, enzymes help break it down.
 Some enzymes help break down fats into their building blocks, called fatty acids.
 Other enzymes break down these fatty acids for energy.
 In malonic acidemia (MAL) the enzyme malonyl-CoA decarboxylase is not working correctly.
 This enzyme’s job is to help break down fatty acids for energy.

-If your baby has MAL, his or her body does not make enough or makes non-working malonyl-CoA decarboxylase enzymes.
+If your baby has MAL, their body does not make enough or makes non-working malonyl-CoA decarboxylase enzymes.
 When this enzyme does not work correctly, your baby’s body cannot break down fatty acids for energy.
 If fatty acids cannot be broken down, it causes heart trouble (the heart needs fatty acids for energy) and a build-up of harmful substances in the body.

 MAL is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for MAL, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with MAL is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.